Clastify logo

 Pressure vs temperatureV and nP ∝ TStraight line through origin

 A good investigation controls variables on purpose.
 For example, if you use a simulation to vary temperature and record pressure, temperature is the independent variable, pressure is the dependent variable, and volume and amount of gas are controlled variables.
-A spreadsheet helps because you can add extra columns, such as reciprocal volume, and plot graphs quickly.
+A spreadsheet helps because you can calculate extra columns, such as reciprocal volume, and plot graphs quickly.

 Sketches versus plotted data